SASS Interview Questions

-18) What is the use of Mixin function in Sass?
+18) Define the use of Sass Mixin function?

 19) What is the use of DRY-ing out a Mixin function in Sass?

-20) What is the difference between Sass comment and regular CSS comment?
+20) Describe the difference between Sass comment and regular CSS comment?

-The regular CSS comments start with /* comments?*/ while Sass has two type of comment.
-The single line comment with // and the multiple CSS comments with /* */.
+Comments in regular CSS starts with /* */ and Sass contains two commands.
+The single line comment with // and multiple CSS comments with /* */.

 21) Which directive is used to detect the errors in SASS?